Learning from Shader Program Traces: Evaluation

 \subsection{Reconstructing Simplified Shaders}

 We also explore a more challenging task: learning to reconstruct the appearance of a shader from its simplified variant.
 Shader simplification is commonly used as a lossy optimization that improves runtime while approximating the output of the original program.
 However, simplified programs often lose texture or geometry detail as compared with the original.
-For example, the simplified version of \venice\ shown in \fig{fig:main}d lacks details at the far distance compared to its original counterpart in \fig{fig:main}c.
+For example, the simplified versions of \mandelbrot\ and \mandelbulb\ shown in \fig{fig:result_simplified}d look obviously different from their original counterparts in \fig{fig:result_simplified}c.
 We therefore propose an application that learns to recover the denoised output of the original shader from the traces of the simplified shader program sampled at \nspp{1}.
 To our knowledge, this paper is the first to propose this learning task.

-We use two different techniques to simplify the shader programs: loop perforation \cite{sidiroglou2011managing} and genetic programming simplification \cite{genprog_simpl}.
+We use two different techniques to simplify the shader programs: genetic programming simplification \cite{genprog_simpl} (on \bricks) and loop perforation \cite{sidiroglou2011managing} (on all other shaders).
 Because the model needs to synthesize unseen texture, we use a spatial discriminator for this application, described in \appx{sec:gan}.
 Training for 800 epochs takes between 10 and 60 hours.
 Similar to the denoising application, the great variation in training time mostly comes from generating input samples from the shader.

-We report error statistics and more qualitative examples in \appx{sec:more_eval}.
-On average our method has a relative perceptual error of 67\% compared to the RGBx baseline.
-Note on the second row in \fig{fig:main}e-f, ours reconstructs the missing texture better without introducing additional color artifacts.
+Our method has on average 62\% perceptual error compared to the RGBx baseline.